rotki/rotki/docs/api.rst

       {}

    :reqjson string name: The name of the module whose data to delete.
 Can be one of the supported ethereum modules.
 The name can be omitted by doing a ``DELETE`` on ``/api/(version)/blockchains/eth/modules/data`` in which case all module data will be purged.
+Apart from the standard modules we have 2 virtual modules for purging DB data.
+They are "gnosis_pay" and "cowswap".

    **Example Response**: